zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_06_object_basics.md

 The two notations are equivalent.

 It is important to note that in the bracket notation, you need a value that can be converted to a string and does not throw an error.
-Therefore, if you try to retrieve `garage[ nonExistingKey ]`, you get an error.
+Therefore, if you try to retrieve `garage[ nonExistingKey ]`, you get an error in case the variable `nonExistingKeys` is not declared.

-We will learn a lot more about objects later.

 ### Exercises: objects